tprasadtp/ubuntu-post-install/docs/tasks.md

 - Logs will  show entry in the format `[<date and time>] [  PKG  ] <log>` for dpkg actions and
 - APT Logs will  show entry in the format `[<date and time>] [  APT  ] <log>` for actions performed by apt commands. (`apt-get install -f` for missing packages)
 - **Simulate** option will use `--dry-run` option in dpkg to Simulate DEB installation.
-- Configuration file is a `csv` file without headers. first column corresponds to URL ans the seconf field the file name under which the file is saved.
+- Configuration file is a `csv` file without headers. first column corresponds to URL ans the second field the file name under which the file is saved.
 - Each DEB file to be installed should have following entry.
 - URL to the deb file which can be accessed using wget  [ tab or space ] Name of the deb file without any spaces or special chars except hyphen.
 - For example to install Atom Editor the deb-files.list should look like below.